GreepTheSheep/Planet.js/README.md

 # Planet.js
- A server controller for Trackmania and ManiaPlanet, written in JavaScript
+ A server controller for Trackmania 2020, written in JavaScript